lgirma/boost-forms/boost-web-forms/README.md

 <Form forObject={forObj} formConfig={formConfig} />
 ```

-This will render a plain HTML form with 3 fields,
+This will render an HTML form with 3 fields,

 * Email field with label
 * Password field with type password